 You can choose to appoint one of our selected law firms as an executor if you would like to.
-There is no fee for choosing them but fees will be charged as and when it comes to administering the estate; your beneficiaries can always ask a professional executor to step down and it's good practice for a law firm to do so.
+There is no fee for choosing them but fees will be charged as and when it comes to administering the estate; your beneficiaries can always ask a professional executor to step down and law firms will usually do so.

 The role of an executor comes to an end once the assets of your estate have been distributed (either outright to beneficiaries or to the trustees if there are any ongoing will trusts).
 This interview provides for the same people to be both your executors and your trustees.